isomerpages/cris-stcc/_platform-3/Molecular Assay Catalogue.md

 permalink: /platform-3/permalink/
 description: ""
 ---
 In our&nbsp;**Molecular Assay Catalogue**, we have compiled a list of local translational research capabilities and core facilities at partner cancer research institutes in Singapore.
-These assays are accessible to the Singapore cancer research community. <br>
+These assays are accessible to the Singapore cancer research community. <br><br>
+Symbols:
-▦  - spatial resolution <br>
+▦  - spatial resolution,
 ❖ - single-cell resolution

 Research Use Only (RUO) assays